Flipboard/bottomsheet/README.md

 #BottomSheet
-BottomSheet is an Android component which presents a dismiss-able view from the bottom of the screen.
+BottomSheet is an Android component which presents a dismissible view from the bottom of the screen.
 BottomSheet can be a useful replacement for dialogs and menus but can hold any view so the use cases are endless.
 This repository includes the BottomSheet component itself but also includes a set of common view components presented in a bottom sheet.
 These are located in the commons module.

 BottomSheet has been used in production at Flipboard for a while now so it is thoroughly tested.
 Here is a GIF of it in action inside of Flipboard!